Xiangdong Ji

+and the Electron-Ion Collider at Brookhaven National Laboratory.

+In 2013, Ji found that the fundamental quantities charactering the high-energy properties of the nucleon, the parton distributions introduced by R. Feynman, can be directly calculated in Euclidean lattice field theory.
+He developed this into Large-Momentum Effective Theory or LaMET which allows parton physics or light-cone correlations computable from large momentum expansion of time-independent observables in lattice QCD.

 Ji was elected a fellow of the American Physical Society in 2000, "[f]or fundamental contributions to the understanding of the structure of the nucleon and the process of deeply virtual Compton scattering."
 In 2014 he won the Humboldt Prize and in 2015 he won the Outstanding Nuclear Physicists Award from the Jefferson Sciences Associates.
-In 2000, he became a fellow of the American Physical Society.
-In 2003, he won the Oversea Outstanding Chinese Scientist Award.

 In 2016 he won the Herman Feshbach Prize in Theoretical Nuclear Physics for pioneering work in developing tools to characterize the structure of the nucleon within QCD and for showing how its properties can be probed through experiments; this work not only illuminates the nucleon theoretically but also acts as a driver of experimental programs worldwide.

-In addition to his focus on nuclear physics, he also works on dark matter physics using liquid xenon detectors (a variety of neutrinos being candidates for dark matter), leptogenesis, neutrino mass and neutrino oscillation in GUT models.
+Ji is also engaged in elementary particle physics.
+He was the founder and the first spokesperson (2009-2018) of the PandaX project, one of the three most advanced deep underground liquid xenon experiments in the world (the other two are XENON and LZ), to elucidate the nature of dark matter and fundamental properties of neutrinos.